Distributed Load Balancing with Workload-Dependent Service Rates: Proofs and Details for the Overloaded System

 \begin{proof} First the feasibility of the optimization problem \eqref{eq: FLU two parts 1} is guaranteed by the second property in Definition \ref{def: stability decomposition}.
 The uniqueness of the $\tilde{\bN}^*$ follows from the uniqueness of solution result for the fluid optimization problem \eqref{eq: FLU} to the subgraph with $\tilde{\mathcal{F}}, \tilde{\mathcal{B}}$.

 When the fluid optimization problem is infeasible, that is, $\tB$ is a strict subset of $\mB$, there must exist a tier with an imbalanced flow at any time $t$.
-Following the same proof as before, the Lyapunov function is strictly decreasing whenever there exists a tier with imbalanced flow.
+Following the same argument as in the stability analysis, the Lyapunov function is strictly decreasing whenever there exists a tier with imbalanced flow.
 Therefore, the Lyapunov function is strictly decreasing at any time $t$.

 Therefore,

 where the lower bound is provided in Lemma \ref{lem: property of V general}.